 We coded for the generation and use of extreme case reasoning and for the presence of gestures that appeared to depict an object or event.
 The expert study was coded by one of the authors and then used by both authors as an exemplar with which to further hone the criteria.
-Coding of classroom tapes was done jointly by consensus of the two authors, partly to help us refine the definitions of categories and to increase discriminatory power in the case of incomplete or unclear articulation by students.
-Thus, this study falls within a generative phase of the research in which we are attempting both to refine observational descriptors and to develop an initial theoretical framework within which to interpret them.
+Coding of the classroom tapes was done jointly by consensus of the two authors, partly to help us refine the definitions of categories to increase discriminatory power in the case of incomplete or unclear articulation by students.
+Thus, this study falls within a generative phase of the research.

-Coding for presence of Extreme Case Reasoning.
+Coding for Presence of Extreme Case Reasoning